composablesys/collabs/docs/src/advanced/more_events.md

 When calling the `EventEmitter` methods, TypeScript will force you to use a valid event name, and it will then infer the corresponding event type.
 In particular, your IDE should show you the proper event type in the method signature once you type the event name.

-## Using `Collab` Events
+## Using Collab Events

-All events emitted by `Collab`s extend [`CollabEvent`](../api/collabs/interfaces/CollabEvent.html).
+All events emitted by Collabs extend [`CollabEvent`](../api/collabs/interfaces/CollabEvent.html).
 This means that they have a `meta` field of type [`UpdateMeta`](../api/collabs/modules.html#UpdateMeta).
 When listening on events, you can use `meta.isLocalOp` to filter out events from the local user.

-Also, all `Collab`s have an "Any" event of type `CollabEvent`, from [`CollabEventsRecord`](../api/collabs/interfaces/CollabEventsRecord).
+Also, all Collabs have an "Any" event of type `CollabEvent`, from [`CollabEventsRecord`](../api/collabs/interfaces/CollabEventsRecord).
 This event is emitted after any other event.
-Thus if you just want to know when a `Collab` is changed, but you don't care about the specific change (e.g., because you are planning to just refresh your whole view of the structure), then you can listen on "Any" events instead of listening on every event specifically.
+Thus if you just want to know when a Collab is changed, but you don't care about the specific change (e.g., because you are planning to just refresh your whole view of the structure), then you can listen on "Any" events instead of listening on every event specifically.

-When listening on a `Collab`'s events, you should register event listeners as soon as possible - usually in the same thread as the structure is constructed.
+When listening on a Collab's events, you should register event listeners as soon as possible - usually in the same thread as the structure is constructed.
 For example, to listen on child events in a `CObject`, you should register listeners in the constructor.
 This ensures that you don't miss any events.

-When listening on events from a `Collab` that is created dynamically in a collection (e.g., `CLazyMap`), you should register event listeners within the `valueConstructor` callback.
+When listening on events from a Collab that is created dynamically in a collection (e.g., `CLazyMap`), you should register event listeners within the `valueConstructor` callback.
 So typically this callback will create the new value, register event listeners, then return the value.
 You should not wait until the collection's "Add"/"Set"/"Insert" event to register listeners.
 This is because some collections destroy and recreate their values independently of any operations; when a value is recreated in this way, `valueConstructor` will be called, but no event will be emitted, and so you would miss registering event listeners.

 Events are emitted as usual during loading ([CRuntime.load](../api/collabs/classes/CRuntime.html#load)) - both when loading saved state at the beginning of a session, and if you call `CRuntime.load` during a session to merge in saved state.
 In both cases, you'll get incremental events describing the exact changes as they occur, just like for operations.